beaujeant/beaujeant.github.io/AppSec101/programming.md

 Declaring a variable tells the compiler (the tool responsible for the translation from C to machine instructions) what type of data the variable is expected to handle.
 With this information, the compiler will do the following:

-* Before compiling, it will verify in the code if the data stored in the variable correspond to the type used when declared
+* Before compiling, it will verify in the code if the data stored in the variable corresponds to the type used when declared
-* When using array, it will know the right offset in memory between the elements
+* When using arrays, it will know the right offset in memory between the elements
 * It will write instructions to allocate the appropriate amount of space in memory based on the type
 * Select the right machine instructions based on the type